Diagnosing Sleep Apnea in Children

 Symptoms of sleep apnea vary from child to child.
 Loud snoring, which may be followed by pauses in breathing or gasping for air, is the most common symptom.
 Snoring occurs when extra tissue in the palate or the uvula—the soft, fleshy lobe of tissue that hangs from the back of the roof of the mouth—vibrates during breathing.

-Some children with sleep apnea don’t snore but have noisy, labored breathing during sleep.
+Some children with sleep apnea do not snore but have noisy, labored breathing during sleep.
 Others breathe through their mouths, even during the daytime.
 Infants with choanal atresia in one of the nasal passages may appear to be congested in the affected side of the nose and may have difficulty feeding.

-Other signs of sleep apnea in children include excessive sleepiness during the daytime and difficulty waking up.
+Other signs of sleep apnea in children include excessive sleepiness during the day and difficulty waking up.
 Disturbances in a child’s sleep–wake cycle can also cause frequent awakenings to use the bathroom, bed-wetting, or episodes of sleepwalking.
 Some children have behavioral problems, which are often mistakenly attributed to conditions such as attention deficit hyperactivity disorder.

 In infants, severe sleep apnea can cause feeding difficulties, growth problems, and developmental delays.
 Over time, frequent sleep disruptions caused by sleep apnea can affect your child’s performance at school.